 Jersey City Institutes LGBT Task Force, Sets Sights on Perfect MEI Score

-April 30, 2013 by Cathryn Oakley, Legislative Counsel, State & Municipal Advocacy
+April 30, 2013 by Cathryn Oakley, Senior Legislative Counsel, State & Municipal Advocacy

 Across the country, some of the most important work being done on LGBT inclusion is happening in cities and towns.
 It makes sense – there is no level of government with a more personal relationship with its citizens.
 Cities have the power to make real, substantial change in their communities and, as the 2012 Municipal Equality Index showed, cities are bringing equality to a hometown near you.

 Here’s an example: while Mayor Healy has been a friend to the LGBT community throughout his term as Mayor of Jersey City, he recently instituted a mayoral LGBT task force.
 Jersey City earned an 83 on the 2012 MEI, and while that score was in the top 20% of scores nationwide, Mayor Healy was not satisfied.
 He has his sights set on a perfect score in 2013, and he’s appointed a task force to help him do it.

 Jean Williams, Chief Clerk EEO/AA Office; Linda Ivory Greene, Health Educator; Darlene Pharmes, Director of Personnel; Mayor Healy; Cathryn Oakley, HRC; Ruben Rodriguez, LGBT Liaison to Mayor’s Task Force; Alex Perez, Cultural Affairs; Jeana Abuan, EEO/AA/PACO Officer.
 Not pictured are two other members of the Task Force, Radames Velasquez and Detective Philip Raleigh.